guoquheweilai/CarND-Term1-P2-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here are the exploratory visualization of the data set.
+These are containing training, validation and test datasets.
+From the first look, those barcharts are distributed very similar to each other.

+![alt text][image14]

+![alt text][image15]

+![alt text][image16]

 ![alt text][image1]